Musta-Pollo/zimolajan-privacy/itemee_terms.md

 - Organize items with labels and categories
 - Sync data across multiple devices
 - Scan barcodes for item identification
-- Create and manage organizations for collaborative inventory management
+- Create and participate in organizations for collaborative inventory management

-The App is provided on a "Freemium" basis, with core features available for free.
+The App is offered on a freemium basis.
+Some features may require payment.

 ---